DUEL COMMANDER COMPREHENSIVE RULES

 205.1.
 DC player definition

-205.1.1.
-As opposed to common multiplayer formats like Commander (as promoted by the Commander community and Wizards of The Coast Commander), and as stated in its name, Duel Commander is made from 1 versus 1, individual player games (referred as “two-player games” in the Magic The Gathering Comprehensive Rules at section 100.1a).
-One player being a physical person, playing alone without any external interference with the game (this is a change from official Magic The Gathering Comprehensive Rules defined at section 903.2.).
+205.1a As opposed to common multiplayer formats like Commander (as promoted by the Commander community and Wizards of The Coast's Commander), and as stated in its name, Duel Commander is made for 1 versus 1, individual player games (referred as “two-player games” in the Magic The Gathering Comprehensive Rules at section 100.1a).
+One player being a physical person, playing alone without any external interaction with the game (this is a change from official Magic The Gathering Comprehensive Rules defined in section 903.).

 206. Organizing multiplayer tournaments

 206.1.
 If one wishes to organize Two-Headed Giant variant tournaments (referred in the Magic The Gathering Comprehensive Rules at section 810.) or other multiplayer tournaments (such as Free-For-All tournaments), please refer to the Commander rules instead.
-None of this document will apply to multiplayer tournaments (i.e. tournaments that don’t follow rule 205.1.1.).
+None of this document will apply to multiplayer tournaments (i.e. tournaments that don’t follow rule 205.1a in this document).

 207. Duel Commander format is a non-sanctioned, casual format

 207.1.
-Duel Commander is not a sanctioned format, intended for casual play.
-Therefore, it cannot count as such (and for everything that results from this statement).
+Duel Commander is not a sanctioned Magic The Gathering format, and is considerer as casual play (in the sense of what Wizards Of The Coast defines in the Tournament Rules).
+Therefore, it cannot count as so (and for anything that results from this statement).
 On the other side, it is possible to find out DC tournaments (as side events, for example) on Magic The Gathering Premium and non-Premium sanctioned tournaments.
-Please note that in all cases, Tournament organizers are responsible for establishing, promoting and handling tournaments, and they could sometimes be Wizards of The Coast or its partners.
+Please note that in all cases, Tournament Organizers are responsible for establishing, promoting and handling tournaments, and these organizers could be Wizards of The Coast or its partners as well.

 208. Listing deck lists in DC

 208.1.
-Because of the complexity of singleton lists of 100 cards, when organizing a Duel Commander tournament, it is normally required for players to list their decks on tournaments.
-Decklists should be presented as 99 cards in the deck plus one card as the commander on those lists or 98 cards in the deck plus two cards as commanders using the partner mechanic (see official Magic The Gathering Comprehensive Rules defined at section 702.123.).
+Because of the complexity of singleton lists of 100 cards, when organizing a Duel Commander tournament, it is normally required for players to list their decks before tournaments start and present them.
+Decklists should be presented as 99 cards in the deck plus one card as the commander on those lists, modulated by cards that explicitely change these numbers (see official Magic The Gathering Comprehensive Rules defined in section 702.).

 208.2.
-Players lists should be readable and never lead to doubts while being checked, if provided by physical means.
-Failure to comply to this could trigger infractions issued from the judges on site during tournaments.
+Player decklists should be readable and never lead to doubts while being checked, if provided by physical means.
+Failure to comply to this could trigger infractions issued from the judges during tournaments.
+Integrity hashes or any other modern way of validating decklists contents could also be provided in order to quickly check the decklists.

-208.2.
-Players can list an additional 101th card as a companion, provided their decklists remain valid regarding the commander construction rules and provided the whole deck is valid regarding to additional building constraints, like some cards with the companion keyword require.
+208.3.
+Players can list an additional 101th card as a companion, provided their decklists remain valid regarding the commander construction rules and provided the whole deck is valid regarding to additional building constraints, as some cards with additional keywords require.

 300. Duel Commander starting life points

 300.1.
-Each player begins the game with a starting life total of 20 (twenty). (this is a change from older rules, but follows official Magic The Gathering Comprehensive Rules defined at section 103.3, 103.3c and 903.7)
+Each player begins the game with a starting life total of 20 (twenty). (this is a change from older rules, but follows official Magic The Gathering Comprehensive Rules defined in section 103.3 and 903.7)

 301. Command zone